 Born and raised in Detroit, Michigan, Elana was a Wayne State University National Merit Scholar and then completed her B.A. in Mathematics at Rutgers University.
 She worked in the Real Estate field before going back into the classroom as a teacher.
 Once she found her passion in math education, she completed a Masters in Secondary Math Education at SUNY, with New York State Secondary Math Teaching Certification.

 Elana is excited to be a part of Naaleh!

 Over the past nine years, Ahuva has taught in New Jersey, New York, and Chicago.
 She has experience teaching Hebrew language and an array of Judaic subjects at almost every grade level.
 Ahuva has mentored other teachers as part of Azrieli’s student teaching program, the Jewish New Teacher’s Project, and independently.
 She earned an M.A. in Jewish Education from the Azrieli School of Jewish Education and Administration and an M.A. in Bible from the Bernard Revel Graduate School.

 Ahuva currently lives with her family in Riverdale and teaches modern Hebrew at Yeshiva University where she also serves as the assistant coordinator of the Hebrew department.
-She especially loves pointing out the connections between modern Hebrew and Tanach and looks forward to bringing mastery, relevance, and accessibility to the Hebrew Language Curriculum at Naaleh.
+She especially loves pointing out the connections between modern Hebrew and Tanach and enjoys bringing mastery, relevance, and accessibility to the Hebrew Language Curriculum at Naaleh.

 Madrichot are an important part of our school community.
 These recent high school graduates are terrific role models for our students.
 They serve as student committee advisors and support our incredible student programming.
 Having them around the building and on trips offers another layer of connection for our students.